Iosif Cherapkin

-Iosif Cherapkin (Черапонь Осе, Ио́сиф Григо́рьевич Чера́пкин) (Staryye Verkhissy (Исапря), today's Penza Oblast – March 18, 1935) was a Moksha enlightener, educator, and linguist.
+Iosif Cherapkin (Черапонь Осе, Ио́сиф Григо́рьевич Чера́пкин) (Staryye Verkhissy (Исапря), Penza Oblast, today's Mordovia – March 18, 1935) was a Moksha enlightener, educator, and linguist.

 Biography

 During Russo-Japanese War, Cherapkin was conscripted into the Russian Imperial Army.
 He finished teacher's seminary in 1906 and worked as teacher in his village school.
 For his activity aiming to popularize school education in Moksha language he was banished to Siberia.
 He returned in 1912 and enrolled Moscow University and studied history and philology.
 He lived in Belgium, France and Germany and returned home in 1915.
 He welcomed October Revolution and joined Red Army during Civil War.

 Bolshevik Korenizatsiya (nativization) policy was aimed at de-Russification.
 The government established ethnic autonomies and republics with their own governments in Russia.
 They supported minorities and even ethnic Russians working in said governments were required to learn the local language and culture of the given Soviet republic or autonomy.

 All parties and political activity were banned in Soviet Russia and in 1921 he was arrested as suspect supporter of 'SR' (Social-Revolutionary party) but soon released as his guilty was not proved.

 Cherapkin met Makar Evsevʹev and was influenced by him.
 He described Moksha dialects and divided them in 3 groups: Spassk, Krasnoslobodsk-Temnikov and Insar dialects.
 Krasnoslobodsk-Temnikov dialect was chosen as the basis for the Moksha literary language.
 He completed the work on the grammar and described phonetics, morphology and syntax.

 In 1924 he worked as a secretary in Moksha newspaper Од веле ('New Village') and as a lecturer in Saratov State University in 1929.
 In 1931 he started working as a Moksha teacher in Saransk komvuz (Communist High School, today's Mordovian State University), Saransk Pedagogical Institute (today's Evsevʹev Mordovian State Pedagogical Institute) and Research Institute for Mordvinian Culture (today's Mordovian Scientific Research Institute of Language, Literature and Economy).